Salmon is one of the most nutritious foods on the planet.

 A 3.5-ounce (100-gram) serving of salmon provides up to 13% of the DV for potassium, which helps manage blood pressure and prevent excess fluid retention.

-Selenium is a mineral found in soil and certain foods.
+Selenium is a mineral found in soil and certain foods, including salmon (

-It’s considered a trace mineral, meaning your body only needs tiny amounts of it.
+It’s considered a trace mineral, meaning your body needs only a small amount.
 Nevertheless, getting enough selenium in your diet is important.

-A 3.5-ounce (100-gram) serving of salmon provides 75–85% of the DV of selenium, a mineral that may support bone health, improve thyroid function, and protect against cancer.
+A 3.5-ounce (100-gram) serving of salmon provides 75–85% of the DV of selenium, a mineral that may support bone health, improve thyroid function, and protect against certain types of cancer.

 In addition, astaxanthin is believed to work with the omega-3 fatty acids found in salmon to protect the brain and nervous system against inflammation (